-Estimating/Takeoff: On-Screen Takeoff, HeavyBid, Bluebeam Revu, Planswift, B2W Estimate, Trimble Accubid, ProEst, Sage Estimating and WinEst.
+- Estimating Software: This includes takeoff or materials estimation and features vendors such as On-Screen Takeoff, HeavyBid, Bluebeam Revu, Planswift, B2W Estimate, Trimble Accubid, ProEst, Sage Estimating and WinEst.
 This is by far the most crowded area of construction software.

-Cloud Storage, Collaboration, and Web Conferencing: These areas are crucial part to the construction software stack.
+- Cloud Storage, Collaboration, and Web Conferencing: These areas are a crucial part of the construction software stack.
 Many companies do not use industry-specific solutions.
 Construction software solutions include PlanGrid and Bluebeam Revu.
 Both have cloud storage and collaboration capabilities.
 They are tailored to construction needs as a go-between for the office and field.
 Industry-specific options have more robust features than horizontal tools (DropBox, Adobe Acrobat DC, etc.).
 Additional features allow better handling of drawings, markups and file sharing.

 Construction software pricing depends on the purpose of the tool and the scale of its deployment and varies widely.
 For example, tools designed for cloud-based project management are typically priced on a subscription model.
 Prices start at around $40/mo.
-Other tools focused on bidding and approval maybe priced with a much larger, one-time license fee.
+Other tools focused on bidding and approval may be priced with a much larger, one-time license fee.
 Licenses are usually at least $10,000.

 - The Anatomy of a Construction Request for Information (RFI) & RFI Best Practices